Combination Exercise for Chronic Kidney Disease

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is combination exercise safe for people with chronic kidney disease?
+What prior data suggests that this combination exercise is safe for individuals with chronic kidney disease?

 Jared M. Gollie, PhD